-The Compensation Committee approved these changes based on (1) a comprehensive review of our executive compensation strategy that began during our fiscal year 2017, (2) input from some of the Company's stockholders that they preferred to see a greater portion of the equity incentive mix for our named executive officers include awards with performance-based vesting requirements, and (3) input from the Compensation Committee's independent compensation consultant as well as market practice among companies included in the Company's compensation peer group.
-The Compensation Committee concluded that granting equity awards in the form of a mix of restricted stock units and performance-based restricted stock units would be more aligned with general executive compensation practices for the Peer Group and that, for performance-based equity awards, relative TSR would be an effective measure for evaluating our performance over a sustained time horizon while adjusting for broader market conditions in a volatile industry sector.
+In approving these equity awards, the Compensation Committee believed a mix of restricted stock units and performance-based restricted stock units would provide appropriate additional incentives to create value for our stockholders and to continue employment with the Company.

+For performance-based equity awards, the Compensation Committee believed that relative TSR would be an effective measure for evaluating our performance over a sustained time horizon while adjusting for broader market conditions in a volatile industry sector.
 The availability of an index comprised of a group of comparable semiconductor companies provides a strong benchmark for comparison of our relative TSR performance, and the use of relative TSR as a performance metric supplements the financial metrics we use to evaluate performance under our bonus plan.

 Our equity incentive awards are subject to multi-year vesting.
-The equity awarded to our named executive officers in fiscal 2018 vests over three years.
+The equity awarded to our Named Executive Officers in fiscal 2019 vests over three years, except that the awards granted to Mr. Chang vest over four years.
 This multi-year element serves as a significant "holding period" in terms of requiring the executive to retain the underlying equity interest until some future date following the grant date of the award.
 The Compensation Committee believes that the inclusion of this vesting period component further aligns the long-term interests of the executive with the long-term interests of the Company's stockholders and functions as a retention incentive for the executive.

 In granting equity awards, the Compensation Committee considers the factors noted above under "Core Components of Compensation and Compensation Levels" and the value of such awards in comparison to awards to comparable executives within our Peer Group.
 There is no specific weighting applied to any of these factors and the process ultimately relies on the Compensation Committee's judgment.
-The grant-date value of equity-based incentives granted to our NEOs during fiscal year 2018, while determined on an individual basis, was generally positioned above the median for comparable positions within our Peer Group.
+The grant-date value of equity-based incentives granted to our NEOs during fiscal year 2019, while determined on an individual basis, was generally positioned above the median for comparable positions within our Peer Group.
 The Compensation Committee believed that positioning these values to generally be above the median for comparable positions for the Peer Group was balanced by the performance-based restricted stock units having targeted goals that the Compensation Committee believed would be difficult to obtain.
 For example, and as previously noted, the performance-based restricted stock unit awards granted by the Company with performance periods ending in fiscal years 2016, 2017 and 2018, respectively, paid out at below-target levels or were forfeited with no payment.